ArthurZey/arthurzey.github.io/_pages/stubs/logicking-into-emotions.md

 * maybe something about the process of not feeling like I have to answer everything and being comfortable in uncertainty
 * motive attribution asymmetry
 * growing up, how much I liked the _MadTV_ ["Stop It"](https://www.youtube.com/watch?v=aAhA7KfbJgg){:target="&lowbar;blank"} sketch
+* crediting Diana for bringing to my attention something I hadn't been aware of explicitly before: my willingness/fearlessness to feel things fully/deeply; Authentic Relating Games night in Boulder